Uktam19980416/calculator-iPhone/README.md

  - CSS3
  - Javascript

- # Please tap home button to home screen and double click to back calculator
+ # Please click home button to home screen and double click to back calculator